The Mood: Career

 The Mood were formed in 1980 by John Moore, who had previously played with local bands around York, and then it was followed by the two James, Eric James Logan (born in Glasgow, Scotland) on keyboards and Mark James Fordyce (Born in Edinburgh, Scotland) on drums.
 They released a single on a local small independent record label, Romantic Records, entitled "Is There A Reason".
 In 1981 they were a five-piece band, and with Moore and the two James were Steve Carter and John Dalby who both left for pastures new shortly after.
 After the band reshuffle, the three remaining members of The Mood John, Mark and Eric signed to RCA Records in 1981, and released a new re-produced mix of "Is There A Reason".
 Then came "Don't Stop", a No. 1 on the first UK Dance Chart.
 Neither track reached the Top 40 in the UK Singles Chart, and the follow-up "Paris is One Day Away" stalled at No. 42.
 Two places higher might have got them a slot on BBC Television's music programme, Top of the Pops.
 However, they did appear on the popular children's programme, Razzmatazz performing "Don't Stop".

 Follow up singles were "Passion in Dark Rooms" with "The Munich Thing" on the b-side, and a final single, "I Don't Need Your Love Now".
 The band split up in 1984.
 A mini-LP was released in the US, although no album was released in the UK.

 After the band split up, Moore and James (Fordyce) formed another group, Pleasure Company, but split shortly after.

-Eric James (Logan) formed his own group, STRANGELANDS as lead singer/guitarist/songwriter and played regularly round the London pub venue circuit signing a new record deal and supported a-ha during their 1991 World tour in the UK.
+Eric James (Logan) formed his own group, STRANGELANDS as lead singer/guitarist/songwriter and played regularly round the London pub venue circuit signing a new record deal and supported A-ha during their 1991 World tour in the UK.

 John Moore reformed The Mood (without Mark or Eric) briefly in 1992, with Paul Atkinson (bass) and Steve Bradley (drums).
 The band gigged regularly in the north of England – playing mostly new, rock based material – before changing their name to Wild, and subsequently splitting up in late 1993.

 All The Mood singles were released on a nineteen track album by Cherry Red Records (licensed from Sony/BMG) on 21 July 2008, titled The Singles Collection, which included all the singles and b-sides, plus the additional tracks from their US album.

 Over the years the Mood have received many Silver, Gold and Platinium Disc Awards from their appearances on many million selling compilation albums around the world, from their very first Platinium disc for ‘Action Trax’ 1982 (N# 2 UK album chart) through to the more recent ‘100 Hits 80’s Pop’ 2017, ‘The Best Electronic Album In The World…Ever!’
-2019 (N# 2 UK album chart) the ‘N#1 80’s Synth Pop Album’ 2022 (N# 29 UK album chart) and most recent ‘Now 80’s 12” 1982 (part two)’ 2024.
+2019 (N# 2 UK album chart) the ‘N#1 80’s Synth Pop Album’ 2022 (N# 29 UK album chart) and most recent ‘Now 80’s 12” 1982 (part two)’ 2024, and ‘NOW Yearbook - THE VAULT: 1982’ released 2026 (N# 5 UK album chart).